softkaikai/skk-vue/README.md

   <first-component v-bind:firstname="firstName" lastname="hong"></first-component>
 ```
 ## Hook Function
-When data is all ready, a function named created will be called.
+When data is all ready, a function named created will be called.<br />
-When dom is all ready and mounted, a function named mounted will be called.
+When dom is all ready and mounted, a function named mounted will be called.<br />
 ``` javascript
   created () {
     console.log('This is created')